Stasiu51/RISCMachine/README.md

 The computer simulation code, unit tests, and example programs (which are also tests) are all in this repository.
 There are a few dependencies, which are given in *requirements.txt*.
 These can be installed (I suggest into a virtual environment) with
 `pip install -r requirements.txt`.

-All the tests and examples can be run at once through the single script *tests.py*.
+All the tests and examples can be run at once through the single script *tests.py*:

+`py tests.py`

-I had very little prior knowledge of CPU design or architecture, least of all RISC architectures.
+I had little prior knowledge of CPU design or architecture.
 Everything I have done in this task has been based on research in the time allocated.

 # RISC Machine Design Spec